 Understanding the differences between standard insurance policy language and the language specific to a ransomware policy is why choosing the right insurance professional for your cyber insurance is so important.

-There are many nuances that can be lost on the generalist.
+Many nuances can be lost on the generalist.

 Ransomware is a growing problem.
 This has never been more true with businesses moving to remote work in record numbers.